ivan-sincek/android-penetration-testing-cheat-sheet/README.md

 Decompiling a JAR will give you a different directory structure, so you might want to decompile both, base.jar and base.apk.

-Make sure to specify a full path to the output directory; otherwise, it will default to `/usr/share/jadx/bin/` directory (i.e. to the root directory).
+Make sure to specify a full path to the output directory; otherwise, it will default to `/usr/share/jadx/bin/` directory (i.e., to the root directory).

 Make sure to specify a full path to the base.jar or [base.apk](#pull-an-apk-baseapk); otherwise, JADX might not recognize it.